 - Limit orders – 40%.

-In principle, it doesn’t make sense to us (who trade against the crowd) what kind of order is it – Take-Profit or Limit order – since these orders are the same from the point of view of market-makers.
+Overall, it doesn’t matter to us (who trade against the crowd) what kind of order it actually is – either a Take-Profit or a Limit order – since they are one and the same to the market makers.

-Wait!
-Does that make sense?
-The sense is that you’ll cease to be a «food» for market sharks if you eradicate a stereotyped behavior in yourself.
-It is exactly the crowd that feeds all the major market players.
-The less you resemble this crowd, the smaller is the likelihood of the fact that you’ll be «eaten away» together with the crowd.
+But wait!
+What's the point?
+The point is that you’ll stop being the «food» for market sharks, if you get rid of these sterotypical patterns.
+The crowd is the one feeding all the major market players.
+The less you resemble this crowd, the smaller the chance that you’ll be «eaten» together with this crowd.

-If you have recognized yourself in some of the stereotypes, you’re at risk.
+If you have recognized yourself in some of the stereotypes above, you’re at risk.

-Read our recommendations on how not to mingle with the crowd:
+Here are our recommendations on how not to blend in with the crowd:

-- Open trades in the direction of current impulse only.
-Never do like that.
+- Open your trades solely in the direction of a current impulse.
+Never do anything like this.

-- Always set a stop-loss beyond round-numbered price levels and areas of highs & lows.
-Here you can find the best technique for stop-loss setting.
+- Always set a stop-loss outside of round-numbers and areas of highs & lows.
+Here's the best technique for setting your stop-losses.

-- As for a take-profit, you can sometimes disregard it.
-When we predict the right market direction, the price can usually keep moving further in this direction for long.
+- And as for your take-profit, we'd recommend you to sometimes disregard it.
+Usually, when we predict the right market direction, the price can keep moving further in this direction for quite some time.

-- If you choose to set a take-profit, you should always do it inside an accumulation of stop-losses – there are usually local extremes in this area.
-Imagine that all traders are crying that price always triggers their Stop-Loss orders but in your case it will regularly trigger your Take-Profit orders.
-It’s great, isn’t it?
-Learn more about this technique.
+- If you decide to set a take-profit, it's always better to do it inside a cluster of stop-losses – there are usually local extremes in this area.
+Imagine that all traders are complaining that the price always triggers their Stop-Loss orders, but in your case it will regularly trigger your Take-Profit orders instead.
+Wouldn't this be awesome?
+Learn more about this technique here.

-- Enter the market only when you have really got a signal.
-Most our troubles come from opening trades only because we’re sitting in front of our computer screen and want to trade… After that we become angry with ourselves for having entered the market.
+- Enter the market only when you really have a signal.
+Most of our troubles come from opening trades only because we’re sitting in front of our computer and our desire to trade right away.
+And then we get angry with ourselves for having entered the market.

 - Switch your attention from profits to losses.
-You must ensure that the losses will always be within the limits, close your trades in time, and profits will «take care of itself».
+You must ensure that the losses will always be within the limits, close your trades in time, and profits can «take care of themselves».

-- • Lastly, you should enter the market using exclusively Limit orders (but not Buy/Sell Stop orders) having pre-set stop-losses and take-profits.
+- And one more thing: enter the market using specifically Limit orders (and not Buy/Sell Stop orders) with pre-set stop-losses and take-profits.

-Many of the given recommendations are not new but now when you understand the behavior of the market crowd you are able to sort out other (not quite useful) recommendations.
+Many of the given recommendations are not new or unknown, but now that you understand the behavior of the market crowd, you are able to sort out other, less useful recommendations.

-Of course, blindly following the recommendations will not guarantee that you receive a profit but we can assure that it will help you to avoid losses.
+Of course, blindly following the advice won't guarantee you profits, but at least it will help you avoid losses.